OpenMDAO/OpenMDAO1/openmdao/docs/getting-started/install.rst

 Numpy
 +++++

-Install Numpy_, unless you already have a distribution like Anaconda that already includes Numpy.
+Install Numpy_, unless you already have a distribution like Anaconda that includes Numpy.

 .. _Numpy: http://numpy.org